Engineering the non-Hermitian Su-Schrieffer-Heeger model with skin effects in Rydberg atom arrays: Effects of disorder on the NHSE SSH model

-In Fig.~\ref{fig5}(a), phase disorder is implemented by assigning an independent random phase shift to each unit cell.
-Phase fluctuations are sampled from a uniform distribution, $\delta\phi \sim \mathcal{U}(-\eta,\eta)$, where $\eta$ is chosen to be $10$ \% of the Peierls phase $\pi/2$.
-Since skin localization toward the left and right boundaries is symmetric in our system and differs only by an overall sign, we adopt the absolute value $\mathrm{|dMIPR|}$ as a unified measure to characterize the skin effect induced localization at either boundary.
-The resulting ensemble-averaged dMIPR remains robustly positive and far from $1/L=0.025$ ($\overline{\mathrm{|dMIPR|}} \approx 0.0661$), demonstrating that the localization bias persists even under experimentally accessible unit-cell phase noise.
-In Fig.~\ref{fig5}(b), we examine the topological invariant as a function of the disorder strength.
-As the strength of the disorder increases, the winding number of the real-space $1-\nu$ gradually deviates from zero due to finite-size effects, while $\nu$ remains close to its quantized value, confirming the robustness of the topological phase against phase disorder.
+Since the relevant gauge-invariant quantity is the total phase accumulated around a closed loop, phase fluctuations originating from different laser beams can be redistributed among the hopping links by a gauge transformation.
+Therefore, without loss of generality, we assign the effective flux disorder to the hopping channels associated with laser III, i.e., the $c\leftrightarrow a$ links.
+In Fig.~\ref{fig5}(a), phase disorder is implemented by assigning an independent random phase to each unit cell.
+The phase fluctuations are sampled from a uniform distribution, $\delta\phi\sim\mathcal{U}(-\eta,\eta)$, where $\eta$ is chosen to be 10\% of the Peierls phase $\pi/2$.
+Since the left- and right-boundary skin localizations are symmetric up to an overall sign, we use the absolute value $|R_{\rm dMIP}|$ to quantify boundary localization in a unified manner.
+Its value remains well above the delocalization limit, $1/L=0.025$, confirming that the localization persists under experimentally relevant phase noise.
+In Fig.~\ref{fig5}(b), we examine the topological invariant as a function of the disorder strength $|\delta\phi|$.
+As $|\delta\phi|$ increases, the deviation $1-\nu$ gradually departs from zero.
+Nevertheless, the real-space winding number $\nu$ remains robustly quantized, confirming the resilience of the topological phase against phase disorder.
+It is worth noting that the microscopic deviation $1-\nu\sim10^{-6}$ observed in the pristine system is purely a finite-size artifact, which vanishes in the thermodynamic limit and restores a perfectly quantized invariant.